Zetosoft/ZetoEngine2D/README.md

  The collision listener is called when two bodies collide.
 The event will have the following properties:

+ - **event.x** The x position of the first contact point
+ - **event.y** The y position of the first contact point
  - **event.phase = 'began', 'end'**
- - **event.target**
+ - **event.target** The object that the listener is attached to
- - **event.other**
+ - **event.other** The object that the target is colliding with
- - **event.collision**
+ - **event.collision** The original pair collision object emitted by Matter.js

-The `collision` property is an object that contains the collision properties and is the original object emitted by Matter.js.
-The `target` property is the object that the listener is attached to, and the `other` property is the object that the target is colliding with.
+ - **event.pair** The original pair object emitted by Matter.js

 You can either set the listener on the engine object to listen to all collisions or set the listener on a specific object to listen to collisions with that object.

 ### Strings Engine